MatthewLally/PythonApp/README.md

 ##Architecture
 This web application runs in Python 3 using the Flask web micro-framework and uses SQLite as a database.
 I  chose to use  SQLite as it is easy to use.
 If you want a multi-user login system, you should add a database layer to the application.
 Flask does not have out of the box database support.
 You have to use a third party library if you want database support.
 I decided to use SqlAlchemy.

+##How the app works
+The quotes are generated using the javascript file found in the static folder.
+This creates a function called new quote.
+You link the javascript in html and call the function in a button when the button is pressed, a random quote will appear.
+When you intially open the app python will open the default route.
+This will bring you to the login screen if you are not logged in.
+After you log in python tells the app to go too the test.html page which is where you will be able to see your random quote.
+The pages are syled using the two different CSS files.